hashcloak/Meson/docs/docs/roadmap.md

 # Roadmap

 We have a vision for Meson and that is to be THE mixnet for cryptocurrency transactions.
-As such, in order to achieve our vision, we need a plan to get their.
+As such, in order to achieve our vision, we need a plan to get there.
 Here, we outline various things that we need to work on in order to make Meson the best mixnet it can be.

 ## Adding support for other chains
 Currently, Meson supports Ethereum-based transactions and has the ability to support Bitcoin-based transactions.
 We want to build Katzenpost plugins that can support other chains.
 On our immediate list are the following chains: